askpt/openfeature-dotnet-workshop/Workshop.md

 You'll understand how integer flags can control performance characteristics and see real-time impact on application behavior.

+### Learning Outcomes
+- Understand that feature flags can be used to control performance characteristics in real-time
+- Understand that feature flags can have multiple types, including integers, strings, and booleans

 ---

 ## Exercise 5: Data Source Switching